Finding Theme Communities from Database Networks: Problem Definition

 \nop{Denote by $v_i$ and $v_j$ two connected vertices in a theme community with theme $\mathbf{p}$, let $CN(v_i, v_j)$ denote the set of common neighbour vertices of $v_i$ and $v_j$ in the theme community, }

 \nop{According to the above criterion, for any two connected vertices $v_i$ and $v_j$ in the theme community, $f_i(\mathbf{p})$ and $f_j(\mathbf{p})$ should be large.}

-\nop{ We model theme community by maximal pattern truss.
-In the following, we first define the fundamental concepts such as edge cohesion, pattern truss, maximal pattern truss.
+\nop{ We model theme community by maximal $(\mathbf{p},\alpha)$-truss.
+In the following, we first define the fundamental concepts such as edge cohesion, $(\mathbf{p},\alpha)$-truss, maximal $(\mathbf{p},\alpha)$-truss.
 Then, we give the formal definition of theme community. }

-\nop{, which extends the concept of $k$-truss~\cite{cohen2008trusses} from unweighted network to the vertex weighted theme network. }